RedisLabs/terraform-provider-rediscloud/README.md

 }
 ```

-The following is an example of using the rediscloud_regions data-source to discover a list of supported regions.
+The following is an example of using the `rediscloud_regions` data-source to discover a list of supported regions.
 It can be
-used to verify that the provider is setup and installed correctly without incurring the cost of subscriptions and databases.
+used to verify that the provider is set up and installed correctly without incurring the cost of subscriptions and databases.

 ```hcl-terraform
 data "rediscloud_regions" "example" {